coala/coala/docs/Developers/Git_Basics.rst

 determine how individual commits will be transferred to the new base.
 You can also reorder the commit listing to change the order of the commits themselves.

+For more important commands go to http://ohshitgit.com/ as these commands more often than not help you to get out of a mess.

 If you would like more information/commands, please use your favourite search engine to look for it.
 Git is widely used throughout the world and there are many good tutorials and git related Q&A threads out there.